 – The Pictures that Moved 1896-1920 (1968) Director Alan Anderson.
 Writer Joan Long – The Passionate Industry 1920-1930 (1973) Director Joan Long.
 Writer Joan Long – Now You’re Talking 1930-1940.
 (1979) Director Keith Gow.
 Script Keith Gow.

-[Note: Michael Adams new biography – Australia’s Sweetheart: The amazing story of forgotten Hollywood star Mary Maguire, is due to be published in early 2019 by Hachette Australia.]
+Michael Adams (2019) Australia’s Sweetheart: The amazing story of forgotten Hollywood star Mary Maguire.
+Hachette Australia.

 Olga Abrahams, (2007).
 88 Nicholson Street; The Academy of Mary Immaculate 1857 – 2007, Academy of Mary Immaculate.
 ISBN 978 0 9589817 1 2.